 Some posts on this site contain affiliate links, meaning if you book or buy something through one of these links, we may earn a small commission (at no extra cost to you).

-A two-week visit isn’t enough time to try everything Emilia-Romagna has to offer, but we did our best.
+A two-week visit isn’t enough time to try all the delicious dishes Emilia-Romagna has to offer, but we did our best.
 Here are some of our favorite foods from around the region.

-Anolini are a type of round stuffed pasta served in broth, according to a typical Emilia recipe.
-Originating in Parma, the pasta is usually stuffed with cheese, bread crumbs, and nutmeg.
-Anolini in brodo (and its close cousin tortellini in brodo, a dish of Bologna) are traditionally winter dishes and are often part of the Christmas celebration.
-However, I had my dish on a lovely summer afternoon in Parma, and it was still fabulous.
+Tortellini in brodo (and its close cousin agnolini in brodo) are traditionally winter dishes and are often part of the Christmas celebration.
+However, I had my dish on a lovely summer afternoon, and it was still fabulous.

 Chestnuts from the Apennines are a popular food throughout Emilia-Romagna.
 In salty and sweet dishes, chestnuts can be used whole, chopped, or even ground into flour.
 They’re often seen in desserts, made into crepe-like breads, and used as flavorings for liqueurs (my favorite, of course).
 Chestnuts are so popular that there are multiple festivals celebrating them throughout the region.